UNEARTHING THE PAST SINCE 1900

 b) Landscape analyses

-This components integrate geomorphology, geology and vegetation reconstruction to identify natural raw material sources (clay, stone and bitumen), as well as anthropogenic features (such as basins, clay pits, roads, field terrasses).
+The project’s landscape analyses integrate geomorphology, geology, and vegetation reconstruction to identify natural raw material sources (clay, stone, and bitumen), as well as anthropogenic features (such as basins, clay pits, roads, and field terraces).

 Part of this work began with the investigation of ancient clay extraction sites in the region.
 During the ethnographic survey (see below), we identified clay outcrops that are currently exploited by traditional potters.
 These extraction sites are located in close proximity to archaeological sites with important pottery production facilities (Gurgay Chawsur close to Tepe Swez and Qudrata close to Logardan).
-Therefore, samples were collected from these sources, and to assess whether the clay composition varies or is homogeneous within the Injana Formation, a geological survey was conducted between Qudrata and Logardan in collaboration with Zirak T. Yasseen, geologist at Salahaddin University (figure 4).
+Samples were collected from these sources.
+A geological survey was conducted between Qudrata and Logardan in collaboration with Zirak T. Yaseen, geologist at Salahaddin University, in order to to assess whether the clay composition varies or is homogeneous within the Injana formation (figure 4).

 Figure 4: Zirak sampling clay outcrop © C. Padovani